filecoin-shipyard/js-lotus-client/go-docgen/full-node/fullnode.md

 ### ChainGetTipSetByHeight
 ChainGetTipSetByHeight looks back for a tipset at the specified epoch.
-If there are no blocks at the specified epoch, a tipset at higher epoch will be returned.
+If there are no blocks at the specified epoch, a tipset at an earlier epoch will be returned.